Marat Bisengaliev: Career

+For three years, Bisengaliev lived in the small English town of Malvern Hills, Worcestershire, where the famous English composer Edward Elgar (1857–1934) was born.
+He was invited there as a "musician in the residence" while also working as a scientist.
+He visited libraries and houses related to Elgar, collected all possible materials about him and recorded a complete anthology of his works.
+The first two discs of this album were recorded in 1999 and 2001.
+To this release, the violinist added a third disc, which he recorded with the West Kazakhstan Philharmonic Orchestra in 2010.
+He then released the full anthology of Elgar in his performance on the triple CD "Elgar / Elgar" in 2011.
+Bisengaliev has stated regards this as his most significant achievement.
-2000 – received the Independent "Platinum Tarlan" Award and the Government "Medal of Honour" in Kazakhstan.

-2003 – founded the West Kazakhstan Philharmonic Orchestra.
+In 2000, Bisengaliev received the Independent Platinum Tarlan Award and the Government Medal of Honour in Kazakhstan.
+In 2003, he founded the West Kazakhstan Philharmonic Orchestra.

-2006 – became Artistic Director of the Symphony Orchestra of India, the first professional Symphony Orchestra in India.

-2010 – became member of Directors of AAPRO (Alliance of Asia Pacific Regions Orchestra).
+In 2006, he became Artistic Director of the Symphony Orchestra of India, the first professional orchestra of its kind in India.
+In 2010, became member of Directors of AAPRO (Alliance of Asia Pacific Regions Orchestra).

-In response to the Borat movie, Bisengaliev commissioned a symphony called "Zere" from Erran Baron Cohen, the musical director of the movie (and brother of Borat star Sacha Baron Cohen).
+In response to the Borat film, Bisengaliev commissioned a symphony called "Zere" from Erran Baron Cohen, the musical director of the movie (and brother of Borat star Sacha Baron Cohen).

-Marat Bisengaliev has given concerts in over 35 countries and performed with such famous orchestras as Northern Simfonia, Moscow State Tchaikovsky Conservatory, Polish National Radio Symphony Orchestra, Warsaw Philharmonic Orchestra, National Symphony Orchestra of Ukraine.
-Marat performed in the most prestigious concert halls in the world: Carnegie Hall (New York City), Royal Albert Hall, Barbican Hall and Wigmore Hall (London), (Manchester), (Belfast), Great Hall of the Moscow Conservatory, etc.
+Bisengaliev has given concerts in over 35 countries and performed with such famous orchestras as Northern Sinfonia, Moscow State Tchaikovsky Conservatory, Polish National Radio Symphony Orchestra, Warsaw Philharmonic Orchestra, National Symphony Orchestra of Ukraine.
+Marat performed in the most prestigious concert halls in the world: Carnegie Hall (New York City), Royal Albert Hall, Barbican Hall and Wigmore Hall (London), (Manchester), (Belfast), Great Hall of the Moscow Conservatory, and more.